 This means that by design, Bitcoin mining will continue to get harder and harder, particularly after each halving event.

 What Is Bitcoin Halving?

-Halving occurs roughly every four years on a pre-set schedule.
-Experts predict that this will continue until roughly 2140, when the entire supply of 21 million coins has been mined.
+Halving occurs each time 210,000 blocks have been mined, which happens about every four years.
+Experts predict that this will continue until roughly 2140, when the entire supply of 21 million coins will have been mined.

 Currently, according to Decrypt, 90% of Bitcoin’s total supply has been mined since inventor Satoshi Nakamoto mined the first million coins in 2009.
 Less than 2 million new bitcoin will be created between now and 2140.

 In 2012, about four years after the first bitcoin was mined, the reward for mining dropped to 25 BTC.
 In 2016, miners received just 12.5 BTC per block.
 In 2020, rewards dropped to 6.25 BTC.